Who are adult learners?

-The term 'adult learner' is used to describe anyone who is considering applying to university for the first time and who has had a break from education and/or who is applying with non-traditional qualifications.
+The term 'adult learner' is used to describe anyone who is considering applying to university for the first time, has had a break from education, and/or is applying with non-traditional qualifications.

-- Academic Skills - helps students with all areas of academic study and interpersonal skills, including maths and numeracy, note taking, writing, reading, time management and presentation.
+- Academic Skills: our team helps students with all areas of academic study and interpersonal skills, including maths and numeracy, note-taking, writing, reading, time management and presentations

-- Career and Employability Services - experienced careers advisers can help you to decide upon your career direction, find job opportunities and develop your employability skills through a variety of accredited modules, seminars and one-to-one career guidance interviews, as well as a range of interactive learning resources.
+- Career and Employability Services: experienced careers advisers can help you to decide upon your career direction, find job opportunities and develop your employability skills through a variety of accredited modules, seminars and one-to-one career guidance interviews

 - Nursery: the University of Bradford Nursery is registered for 69 children, aged from six months to five years.
 It has two baby units and two pre-school units

 We have two dedicated Adult Learner Advisers who are able to offer free, impartial advice to anyone considering applying to university.

 They can advise you on qualifications, course options and how to make your application stand out.

 Our advisers can also help you to organise a visit to our campus, via an Open Day or a drop-in session, to answer any questions you may have.